 Temperature-Controlled Testing.
 Our Thermostream (R) products are used by manufacturers in a number of markets to stress test a variety of semiconductor and electronic components, PC boards and sub-assemblies.
 Our Thermochuck (R) products are used by semiconductor manufacturers for front-end temperature stress screening at the wafer level.
 Factors motivating manufacturers to use temperature testing include design characterization, failure analysis and quality control as well as determining performance under extreme operating temperatures, all of which contribute to manufacturing cost savings.
-Our acquisitions of Sigma Systems Corporation ("Sigma"), in October 2008, and Thermonics, Inc. ("Thermonics"), in January 2012, have significantly increased our product offerings in the area of temperature-controlled testing.
+Our acquisitions of Sigma Systems Corporation ("Sigma"), in October 2008, and Thermonics, Inc. ("Thermonics"), in January 2012, have significantly increased our product offerings in the area of temperature-controlled testing and enabled us to begin serving customers in other markets outside the ATE market.
 Sigma's thermal platforms and temperature chambers can accommodate large thermal masses and are found in both laboratory and production environments.
-Thermonics' products provide a range of precision temperature forcing systems used throughout various markets to verify the performance of products at a range of temperatures.
+Thermonics' products provide a range of precision temperature forcing systems and have been melded into Temptronic's ATS ThermoStream product line.
+The Thermonics brand is now used to market a family of process chillers for test and industrial applications.